Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 You can use this feature a number of times equal to your proficiency bonus.
 You regain all expended uses after a short or long rest.

-# Side Step
+# Residual Image
-Starting at 7th level, before you make a melee attack, you may teleport to an unoccupied space you can see within 5 feet of the creature that you are attacking.
+At 7th level, whenever you teleport, you leave behind an illusory uplicate of yourself.
+It lasts until your next turn or until you teleport again.

+You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short or long rest.

+When both you and your illusion are within 5 feet of a creature that can see the illusion, you have advantage on attack rolls against that creature, given how distracting the illusion is to the target.

 # Disappearing Act
 At 10th level, when a creature you can see hits you with a melee attack, you may use your reaction to teleport to an unoccupied space you can see within 5 feet of the attacker.
 If you do, the attack misses instead.